Man killed Calgary woman, daughter because girlfriend broke up with him: Crown

 Edward Downey, 48, is charged with first-degree murder in the deaths of Sara Baillie, who was 34, and her daughter Taliyah Marsman in July 2016.

-In a quiet, hoarse voice, Downey pleaded not guilty Monday before a jury in a Calgary courtroom.
+In a quiet, hoarse voice, Downey pleaded not guilty at the start of his jury trial in a Calgary courtroom.

 Prosecutor Carla MacPhail said in her opening statement that Baillie was close friends with Downey’s girlfriend, who can only be identified as A.B. because of a publication ban.

-She told the jury Downey had struck his girlfriend in the face in front of Baillie.
-He also blamed Baillie for A.B.’s decision to break up with him and not work for him as an escort, she added.
+MacPhail told the jury Baillie had seen Downey strike his girlfriend in the face.
+He also blamed Baillie for A.B. breaking up with him and his girlfriend declining work for him as an escort, she said.

-MacPhail said the girlfriend was more than an intimate partner — she paid the bills and provided a home and a vehicle.
+MacPhail said the girlfriend paid the bills and provided a home and a vehicle.

-“You will be asked to consider what impact this had on Mr. Downey,” MacPhail told the jurors.

-She described how loved ones became concerned when Baillie didn’t show up on July 11 for her shift as a waitress at the Chili’s Grill and Bar at the Calgary airport and Taliyah didn’t attend daycare.
+A co-worker testified she became concerned when Baillie didn’t show up for her shift at Chili’s Grill and Bar at the Calgary airport on the morning of July 11.

 Baillie’s aunt, Marilynne Hamilton, testified that concerned friends and family searched Baillie’s suburban basement suite later the same day.